THE AML CHALLENGE - AND THE Kx SOLUTION

 Alert details can be viewed in an accompanying side panel that can be expanded to further investigate the alert as well as progressing the ticket to different stages of a user-defined workflow e.g. "Under investigation", "Closed", "Reassigned".
 It also enables the user to directly query transaction data and reference data relevant to the alert.

 CALIBRATION AND BACKTESTING

-Backtesting enables organisations to test new alerts, fine-tune existing entries and run ad hoc analyses to retrospectively search for patterns of abuse not previously considered.
+Backtesting enables organizations to test new alerts, fine-tune existing entries and run ad hoc analyses to retrospectively search for patterns of abuse not previously considered.
 Users can select a set of alerts and a data set against which to run.
 Once the alert logic has been executed it will display the results in a data grid for easy inspection.
 For each alert generated a ticket with the specific alert details is published to the action tracker where it can be further investigated

 A configuration management screen allows users to set different thresholds for each alert in both backtesting and production environments.
 In addition to alert thresholds, users can configure the length of lookback periods over which analyses are run as well as filters on what data should be used.